-The load and energy forecast (Forecast) was prepared for a 20 year period, beginning fiscal year 2015 through 2034.
+The load and energy forecast (Forecast) was prepared for a 20 year period, beginning fiscal year 2016 through 2035.
 The Forecast was prepared on a monthly basis using municipal utility data provided to FMPA by the ARP Participants and load data maintained by FMPA.
 Historical and projected economic and demographic data were provided by IHS Global Insight and Woods & Poole Economics, nationally recognized providers of such data, from which averages were developed for the forecast horizon.
 The Forecast also relied on information regarding local economic and demographic issues specific to each ARP Participant.
 Weather data was provided by the National Oceanic and Atmospheric Administration (NOAA) for a variety of weather stations in close proximity to the ARP Participants.
 The Forecast assumes normal weather conditions, as reported by NOAA and reflecting the 1981-2010 period.

 The Forecast reflects the City of Fort Meade's establishment of Contract Rate of Delivery (CROD) effective on January 1, 2015, and FMPA's obligation to serve up to a maximum of 10.36 MW of the load requirements of Fort Meade.
+In addition, the Forecast reflects the City of Green Cove Spring's establishment of CROD effective on January 1, 2020, and an estimate of FMPA's obligation to serve up to a maximum of 27.6 MW of load requirements of Green Cove Springs.
+As discussed above, the actual amount of the CROD for the City of Green Cove Springs will be determined, pursuant to contract terms by December 1, 2019.
 The results of the Base Case forecast are discussed in Section 3.6.1.